Characterizing the Gravitational Wave Signal from Core-Collapse Supernovae: Results.

 The energy radiated in \acp{GW} is shown in Fig.~\ref{fig:egw}.
-Our most optimistic models emit up to several times $10^{-9} M_\odot c^2$ in the first half second after bounce, in good agreement with the model considered by Ref.~\cite{Yakunin:2017tus}.
-The corresponding optimal, single detector \acp{SNR} for Adv.~LIGO at 10~kpc range from ${\sim}1.5$ for the $9 M_\odot$ progenitor, for which the signal shuts down at $t - t_{\rm bounce} \simeq 0.3\ {\rm s}$, to ${\sim}11.5$ for the $19 M_\odot$ progenitor, which remains a loud \ac{GW} emitter for the entire duration of our simulation.
-For the proposed \ac{ET} in the ``D'' configuration \cite{Punturo:2010zza, Hild:2010id}, which we take as a representative 3rd-generation detector, the corresponding \acp{SNR} are ${\sim}20$ and ${\sim}110$.
-These values are similar to those reported by Refs.~\cite{Andresen:2016pdt, Andresen:2018aom} for their models.
+Our most optimistic models emit up to several times $10^{-9} M_\odot c^2$ in the first half second after bounce, in good agreement with the model considered by \citet{Yakunin:2017tus}.
+The corresponding optimal, single detector \acp{SNR} for Adv.~LIGO, \ie, the SNR computed assuming perfect knowledge of the waveform, at 10~kpc range from ${\sim}1.5$ for the $9 M_\odot$ progenitor, for which the signal shuts down at $t - t_{\rm bounce} \simeq 0.3\ {\rm s}$, to ${\sim}11.5$ for the $19 M_\odot$ progenitor, which remains a loud \ac{GW} emitter for the entire duration of our simulation.
+For the proposed \ac{ET} in the ``D'' configuration \citep{Punturo:2010zza, Hild:2010id}, which we take as a representative 3rd-generation detector, the corresponding \acp{SNR} are ${\sim}20$ and ${\sim}110$.
+These values are similar to those reported by \citet{Andresen:2016pdt} and \citet{Andresen:2018aom} for their models.
 They imply that, even though there are good prospects for the detection of nearby \acp{CCSN} with current generation \ac{GW} observatories, 3rd-generation detector sensitivities are required for confident, high-\ac{SNR} detection of all \ac{CCSN} events in the Milky Way.

 All the \ac{GW} waveforms from our models are characterized by the presence of a narrow track in the time-frequency plane with steadily increasing frequency.
 We show a representative example of this feature in Fig.~\ref{fig:specgram.s25}.
-Using the astro-seismological approach we developed in \cite{Morozova:2018glm}, we identify this feature with a low-order, quadrupolar surface $g$-mode of the \ac{PNS}.
+Using the astro-seismological approach we developed in \citet{Morozova:2018glm}, we identify this feature with a low-order, quadrupolar surface $g$-mode of the \ac{PNS}.
 This mode evolves as the \ac{PNS} contracts, increasing in frequency, and assuming the character of a quadrupolar $f$-mode when $t - t_{\rm bounce} \gtrsim 0.4\ {\rm s}$.
-We observed an identical trend in our previous 2D study \cite{Morozova:2018glm}.
-This is not unexpected, since \ac{PNS} masses and radii found in our 3D simulations are in excellent agreement with those found in the corresponding 2D simulations.
+We observed an identical trend in our previous 2D study \citep{Morozova:2018glm}.
+This is expected, since \ac{PNS} masses and radii found in our 3D simulations are in excellent agreement with those found in the corresponding 2D simulations.